Ángel Sánchez (footballer, born 1982)

-Ángel Sánchez Martín (born 15 January 1982) is a Spanish former professional footballer who played as a left-back, currently a manager.
+Ángel Sánchez Martín (born 15 January 1982) is a Spanish former professional footballer who played as a left-back.
+He later worked as a manager.

 Playing career

 Born in Béjar, Province of Salamanca, Sánchez amassed Segunda División totals of 296 matches and four goals over 12 seasons, representing in the competition Deportivo Alavés, Ciudad de Murcia, Levante UD and AD Alcorcón.
 His best output occurred in 2010–11, when he scored twice in 36 appearances to help the latter team finish ninth in their first-ever experience at that level.

 On 11 July 2015, the 33-year-old Sánchez returned to both his native region and Segunda División B, signing a two-year contract with CD Guijuelo.

 Coaching career

 Sánchez retired in May 2017, and immediately joined his last club's staff.
 On 1 June 2018, he was named first-team manager in the place of Jordi Fabregat.